deforde/demodulator/README.md

 -----------------------------------------------------------

 ## Building
-To install the required dependencies (locally, not system wide) and build `demodulator` simply run the `build.sh` script.
 To just build the `demodulator`, run `make`.
+This will automatically download and build the required 3rd party dependencies if they do not already exist.

 -----------------------------------------------------------